NewSapporoNingyo/BVE-Gensokyo-Railway/assets/player.md

 ¹ JRTrainPack: `Rock_On\Train\JR\Formation\hine\D601.txt`<br>
 ² JRTrainPack: `Rock_On\Train\JR\Formation\tota\M33_3.txt`

-In addition, the **EF81 electric locomotive** has previously been used on the GSR route and may be used again in the future.
+In addition, the [EF81 electric locomotive](http://waisroom.sakura.ne.jp/) has previously been used on the GSR route and may be used again in the future.
 Reference link is preserved for that purpose.

-## **Importing Train Data into BVE**
+## **Importing Vehicle Data into BVE**

-### **Download Train Data**
+### **Download Vehicle Data**
-Train data is usually available for download on the author’s website.
+Vehicle data is usually available for download on the author’s website.
 Download methods vary by author and are not covered in detail here.
 Downloaded train data is typically distributed as a compressed archive and must be extracted before use.

 #### **JRTrainPack**

-JRTrainPack is a comprehensive collection that includes a large number of trains and plugins.
+[JRTrainPack](https://mikangogo.github.io/posts/jrtrainpack/) is a comprehensive collection that includes a large number of trains and plugins.
 Players may freely select trains from this pack to operate on the GSR route.
 It can be downloaded from the official website.